Media & Library Services

 Hours

-Students are welcome to come to visit the media center before school with a pass, during school hours with a pass or with their class, during lunch with a library lunch pass, and after school with a library dismissal pass.
+Students are welcome to come to visit the media center before school, during school hours, with their class, during lunch, and after school with a pass.

 Recommend a Book for our Collection